kalooshfv/ourspace-social-media/README.md

 6. No TDD
 7. Possible double clicking on jQuery-activated buttons, causing error messages to show up
 8. Not responsive (apart from innate responsiveness from Bootstrap)
 9. When testing with other devices, some modules weren't caught by 'pip install -r requirements.txt'.
 Examples: django, django-allauth, dj-rest-auth, Pillow, whitenoise.
+Caused by not using a virtual environment when developing.
 10. and many more...

 ## Thank You